navpil/navpil.github.io/art/power-cult-eng.md

 “Gay propaganda” is officially forbidden in Russia.
 Such fanatical homophobia is mistakenly perceived by Russians for love for traditional values.

-In addition to direct and reverse examples, there are other manifestations of the cult of power.
+In addition to direct and reverse examples, there are other manifestations of the Cult of Power.
 This includes the attitude towards other people or nations, in particular:

 - Servility to the ones who are stronger